2023 Book Reviews

 In his own way, Kautsky supports bourgeoisie democracy because it lays the groundwork for (what he perceives to be) the inevitable proletarian revolution, and allows the workers to voice their grievances and form workers parties (capitalism generally comes with liberty and freedom of speech).
 He believes that if capitalism continues to grow, the disenfranchised proletariat must grow with it, and so capitalism will inevitably create communism, as Marx argued.
 The working poor will grossly outnumber the wealthy, and so they will eventually vote their way into power.
 Kautsky assumes that the workers in a democracy, once given the power, will unanimously demand socialism.
 And so he’s not so different from Lenin, in that he believes that class interest motivates all decisions (also known as vulgar materialism).
 Like Lenin he has an idealistic image of a united working class all sharing the same demands and motivations, without disagreements or deviations within the ranks.
 This is not how real politics works, which makes the idealism of Kautsky and Lenin appear particularly quaint (and in Lenin’s case, dangerously naive).
 Though Lenin and Kautsky subscribe to the same brand of idealism, they disagree on the timeframe: Kautsky prefers the slow and even development of socialism over time; Lenin demands a violent and immediate revolution (any who refuse to come along with his plan must be purged).

 Lenin understood, unlike Kautsky, that democracy is more likely to kill socialism than birth it, because factions within workers parties and disagreements between large swaths of the population create deadlock and stalemate and thin margins for change.
 Generally the most revolutionary outcomes a democracy can hope for are the sort of liberal, incremental, compromise-focused changes that we typically see in parliamentary governments.
-Kautsky ignores the reality of pluralism: people hold different opinions and see the world through unique lenses, and this is true even within workers parties and unions.
+Kautsky ignores the reality of pluralism, to the detriment of his political philosophy.
+People hold different opinions and see the world through unique lenses, and this is true even within workers parties and unions.
 This is a natural facet of humanity, and cannot be ignored.
 It is a fantasy to imagine that something as intricate as a socialist economy could ever be democratically planned and administered, or that the entire population could even be made to agree that socialism is the correct path, or even be made to agree on one single definition of socialism.
 Democracy is far too messy and inefficient and factional for that.
-There will always be disagreement and innovation and challenges to the status quo, and economic factors alone will never be the sole driver of human behavior.
+There will always be disagreements and innovations and challenges to the status quo, and economic factors alone will never be the sole drivers of human behavior.
 This is why democracy does work well with capitalism, which is also sloppy and unplanned and competitive.
 Pluralism is one of the driving forces of capitalism, which (like the gene pool) is strengthened by diversity.
 Lenin understood all of this well, and so (as a hater of diversity) sought to prevent any who opposed him from exercising any democratic power whatsoever.
 Lenin couldn’t allow factions or even small disagreements to flourish within the party, so he dictated to the party members (and therefore to the people of Russia) exactly what they needed to believe.
 The result certainly was not capitalism, but it also certainly was not socialism.

 So allowing real democracy is unlikely to lead to socialism, but snuffing out democracy only leads to dictatorship and totalitarianism.
 Socialism fails when it’s undemocratic, and it fails when it’s democratic.
 I fear that the message here is that socialism is impossible.